-The term agronomy has got varied descriptions that all point to the same direction of crops and soil collaboration.
-Agronomy is defined as branch of agriculture that deals with field-crop production and soil management.
+The term agronomy has varied descriptions that all point to the same direction of crop and soil collaboration.
+Agronomy is defined as a branch of agriculture that deals with field-crop production and soil management.
 All these two entities go hand in hand to ensure food production is at most kept consistent to sort hunger frailty.
 Over 90% of food consumed in the world is from crops compared to the animal alternative.
-This brings to attention the fact that soil is the basic unit of production that supports bigger portion of food system in general.
+This brings to attention the fact that soil is the basic unit of production that supports a bigger portion of the food system in general.

 Soil structure is also a crucial aspect that we cannot leave unturned.
 It makes observations on how soil is aggregated, its compactness and the profile hierarchy from organic horizon to bedrock horizon.

 Some of the Benefits of good soil management